 Dialpad vs. Nextiva Setup and Usability

 Setup and user management are easy to do with Dialpad’s cloud-native platform — in most situations, on your own.
-Also, Dialpad is particularly web-centric, with a user-friendly UI and user experience.
+Additionally, Dialpad is particularly web-centric, with a user-friendly user interface and user experience.

 Nextiva’s user interface was designed to be user-friendly.
 Its setup is simple, and the overall usability is intuitive.
 Complex features are simple with the online dashboard, including call flows, user management, and voicemail changes.

 Should You Choose AI over Reliability?

 Artificial intelligence is a hot topic in VoIP right now, with some providers going all-in on AI functionality.
 Dialpad’s article called out Nextiva for “missing” AI capabilities, but AI often comes at the expense of a reliable and scalable solution.

 While AI is popular, long-term usability and functionality are paramount.
 While AI features may help you automate tasks and increase efficiency, there are concerns that businesses should consider.
 In many cases, AI offers complex features that may be unnecessary or don’t scale well over time.